tintin10q/computational-linguistics-summary/Semantic-Similarity/Word2Vec.md

 What can you do about this?
 This is still an active research field.
 There seem to be two ways either change the data to represent society in the way that we want.
 For instance you can apply [Normalization](../Data/Normalization.md) and replace all sex words like girl or boy with SEX for instance.
 Or you can try to subtract a special bias vector.
 Or you can try to change the model which actively debias things they find in the data.

-## Summary
+## Summary of Word2Vec
-We use neural networks to learn better word vectors by optimizing hidden layers to yield better prediction in a binary classification task.
+With word2vec we use neural networks to learn better word embeddings by optimizing hidden layers to yield better prediction in a binary classification task.
 Given a source and a target word, predict whether the target is a co-occurring word or a foil.
 After learning, the hidden layer for each word encodes its semantic representation as learned from text.
+This is called representation learning.
 You have to be careful with biases.